AdeptMind/frontend-interview-assignment/README.md

 Designs can be found [here](https://www.figma.com/file/57cwyw2ugQYjqynHcQOcaz/Front-End-Interview-Mock?node-id=0%3A1).
 Try to match the solution as closely as possible to these designs.
 The site should be responsive and interpolate between the desktop and mobile designs in a reasonable manner.

-Some elements can remain static such as availability, add to cart and contact buttons, and the disclaimer.
-However, the product image selector, details expansion panel, model and variant selector should be dynamic.
+Some elements can remain static such as availability, the add to cart button, the contact button, and the disclaimer.
+However, the product image selector, details expansion panel, model and variant selector should be dynamic as described below.

-- Create a new component called `ProductImages` which displays all of the images for the product in a scrollable interface on the left, and displays the primary, selected, image on the right.
+- Create a new component called `ImageGallery` which displays all of the images for the product in a scrollable interface on the left, and displays the primary, selected, image on the right.
+Selecting an image from the list should update the selected image and display the thumbnail with a border.
+The component should allow scrolling through all thumbnails, in the case where there are too many images to display on one screen.

 - Display the product store, and title.
-(Can be separate component or inline)
+(Can be separate component or inline).

 - Create a new component called `ProductPrice` which displays the price of the product.
 If it is on sale, it will display the sale price, the percent savings and the original price (strikethrough).
+Otherwise, is should just display the price.

-- Create the variant selector component, which allows users to switch between a product model.
+- Create a `ButtonGroup` component, which allows users to switch between a product model (i.e. Colour).
+Updating the model switch the model that is displayed.

 - Create a new component called `Dropdown`.
-This component should be generic, and will be used to display the options within the selected models variants.
+This component should be generic, and will be used to display the options within the selected models variants (ie Sizes).
+Selecting a variant does not need to update anything on the page.

 - Add a new button component called `Button` which can be used to display the `Add to Cart` and `Contact Store` buttons.
+These do not have to perform any actions.

 - Create a new component called `ExpansionPanel` which can be used to display the description of the product.
 By default the description is hidden, and can be toggled between open and closed by clicking on the panel.

 - Create any other components required to complete the designs, some content can be inlined if it is simple enough.

+- Feel free to modify some of the data in order to test any features, however, the structure should not be changed.

+- Include as many supporting components as you would like.
+The requirements are simply a guideline!

 ## Deliverable

-Once you are satisfied with your code, please zip the content and submit via email.
+Once you are satisfied with your code, please zip the contents and submit via email.
+Do not include the `.git`, `.next`, `node_modules` or other git-ignored directories to reduce the size of the zip.

 ## Api